Asymptotic minimality of one-dimensional transition profiles in Aviles-Giga type models: an approach via 1-currents: Introduction

-We conclude the paper with some examples in Section \ref{sct:examples}.
-First, we discuss some potential functions $W$ such that Corollary \ref{cor:PDE} applies, and the optimal transition layers therefore have one-dimensional profiles.
-This includes the well-known Aviles-Giga functionals, but also includes some new examples.
-Finally, we consider the question what Theorem \ref{thm:main} can tell us in situations where the equality from Question \ref{qst:1D} does \emph{not} hold true.
-We have no general results here, but we can compare the number $\M_F(T)$ for some specific currents with the energy density for certain known constructions for $u_\epsilon$.
+Finally, we consider the question what Theorem \ref{thm:main} can tell us in situations where the equality from Question \ref{qst:1D} does \emph{not} hold true (i.e., when the optimal transition profiles are not one-dimensional and form microstructures instead).
+We have no general results here, but we can compare the number $\M_F(T)$ for some specific currents with the energy density for certain known microstructures.
 If $T$ minimises $\M_F$, then the former gives a bound for $\mathcal{E}(a^+, a^-)$ from below by Theorem \ref{thm:main}, while the latter gives a bound from above by definition.
-If the two bounds match, then we know that the construction is optimal.
-We can achieve this for two different examples, assuming that the potential function $W$ is such that the corresponding $T$ is indeed a minimiser of $\M_F(T)$.
+If the two bounds match, then this proves that the microstructures are asymptotically minimising.
+We can achieve this for two different examples (assuming that the potential function $W$ is such that the corresponding $T$ is indeed a minimiser of $\M_F(T)$): a diamond pattern introduced by Jin and Kohn \cite{Jin-Kohn:00} and the cross-tie wall from micromagnetics \cite{DeSimone-Kohn-Mueller-Otto:03}.
 This raises the question whether the estimate from Theorem \ref{thm:main} might be sharp in general.
 We have no evidence for this, however, beyond these two examples.